-In 2022 Taxonomy alignment was equal to 13%, based on revenues, and answering to objective "climate change mitigation"(1).
-CapEx and OpEx alignment is at 2% and 4% respectively due to a lower availability of data with the desired level of quality.
+In 2022 Taxonomy alignment was equal to 16%, based on revenues, and answering to objective "climate change mitigation"(1).
+CapEx and OpEx alignment is 7% for both due to a lower availability of data with the desired level of quality.